swiftlang/swift/docs/ErrorHandlingRationale.rst

 "balances", allowing the reader to immediately see that the required clean-up will be done (but this has drawbacks, as discussed above).
 It's very compact, which is nice as most defer actions are short.
-It also allow multiple actions to pile up without adding awkward nesting.
+It also allows multiple actions to pile up without adding awkward nesting.
 However, the function-exit semantics exacerbate the problem of searching for intervening clean-up actions, and they introduce semantic and performance problems with capturing the values of local